On this page:

 Kidney stones can form when substances in the urine—such as calcium, oxalate, and phosphorus—become highly concentrated.
 The body uses food for energy and tissue repair.
 After the body uses what it needs, waste products in the bloodstream are carried to the kidneys and excreted as urine.
 Diet is one of several factors that can promote or inhibit kidney stone formation.
 Certain foods may promote stone formation in people who are susceptible, but scientists do not believe that eating any specific food causes stones to form in people who are not susceptible.
 Other factors that affect kidney stone formation include genes, environment, body weight, and fluid intake.

-Read more about kidney stones in Kidney Stones in Adults and Kidney Stones in Children.
+More information about kidney stones is provided in the NIDDK health topics, Kidney Stones in Adults and Kidney Stones in Children.

 What are the types of kidney stones?

 Four major types of kidney stones can form:

 - Calcium stones are the most common type of kidney stone and occur in two major forms: calcium oxalate and calcium phosphate.
 Calcium oxalate stones are more common.
 Calcium oxalate stone formation may be caused by high calcium and high oxalate excretion.
 Calcium phosphate stones are caused by the combination of high urine calcium and alkaline urine, meaning the urine has a high pH.

 - Uric acid stones form when the urine is persistently acidic.
 A diet rich in purines—substances found in animal protein such as meats, fish, and shellfish—may increase uric acid in urine.
 If uric acid becomes concentrated in the urine, it can settle and form a stone by itself or along with calcium.

 - Struvite stones result from kidney infections.
 Eliminating infected stones from the urinary tract and staying infection-free can prevent more struvite stones.